dhlavaty/word-list/readme.md

 ## BIP39

-Encoding binary data to mnemonic BIP39 world list is **100% compatible** with BIP39 deterministic keys.
+Encoding binary data to mnemonic BIP39 word list is **100% compatible** with BIP39 deterministic keys.
 For more info see https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki

 ### Example